Skip to content

 The problem

 Prospects would book a free trial lesson, attend it, and then disappear into the inbox.
 The enrollment manager was supposed to follow up within a day, recommend the right program, and close the conversation.
 In practice, follow-ups happened late or not at all.
-Conversion was sitting at around eighteen percent.
+Conversion sat at around eighteen percent.

 The approach